-What Sets Yampolsky & Margolis Apart In Handling Criminal Cases?
+What Sets Mace Yampolsky & Associates Apart In Handling Criminal Cases?

-I have more experience than most lawyers and a proven track record of getting great results for my clients.
-I have many repeat clients and many client referrals.
-I have been practicing criminal law for over three decades.
-The National Board of Trial Advocacy has designated me as a certified criminal trial advocate.
-I am also certified as a criminal law specialist by the Nevada State Bar.
-I am AV rated, which is the highest rating from Martindale-Hubbell, an independent review by attorneys and judges regarding my legal ability.
+Attorney Mace Yampolsky has more experience than most lawyers and a proven track record of getting great results for his clients.
+He has been practicing criminal law for over three decades and is a certified criminal trial advocate by the National Board of Trial Advocacy Attorney Yampolsky is AV rated, which is the highest rating from Martindale-Hubbell, an independent review by attorneys and judges regarding your legal ability.